SharePoint/sp-dev-docs/docs/solution-guidance/Move-O365Api-Project-from-Dev-To-Prod.md

 In this step, you create a web app that will be used to host the web application.

-1. Go to the [Azure Management Portal](https://ms.portal.azure.com/#@microsoft.onmicrosoft.com/dashboard/private/d4637e0c-85fa-4346-b9a3-7e06011b900d) and sign in by using your Organization ID account.
+1. Go to the [Azure portal](https://ms.portal.azure.com) and sign in by using your Organization ID account.

 2. After signing in, on the navigation sidebar, choose **WEBSITES**.